nsimat/BethanyPieShop/README.md

-# Bethany's Pie Shop - Building a e-commerce web site to buy pies online
+# Bethany's Pie Shop - An e-commerce web site for online pies selling
 BethanyPieShop is a project to build an online store with ASP.NET Core 6, Razor pages, Blazor, Unit Testing, Entity Framework Core 6, and Web APIs.

 ## First Step : Creating an empty project